indralab/indralab-vue/README.md

 ```
 npm run deploy -- <deployment>
 ```
 where deployment is either "dev", "latest", or "stable".
+Note that `deploy` does not run `build`, which must be run separately.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).